DMagalhaes19/Universidade/README.md

 In this branch of the repository, you will come across a variety of projects that apply the concepts and techniques learned during the Estruturas Discretas de Comunicação course.
 Each project focuses on a specific area within the scope of EDC, allowing you to witness these concepts in practical applications.

 Feel free to explore the projects, review the source code, and delve into the accompanying documentation.
 We hope this section of the repository serves as an invaluable resource to reinforce your understanding of discrete structures and their applications in digital communication.

-**Note:** Remember to replace "edc-projects" with the actual link to the branch containing the Estruturas Discretas de Comunicação projects.

----
-*Replace "edc-projects" with the actual link to the branch containing the Estruturas Discretas de Comunicação projects.*